Loading...

 • -F: : Sets the input field separator to :.

-• $1 : First field (username in /etc/passwd).
+• $1 : First field (username).

-• awk -F: '$3 == 0 {print $0}' /etc/passwd : Filters records where UID equals 0 and prints the full line.
+• awk -F: '$3 == 0 {print $0}' /etc/passwd : Filters records where UID equals 0 and prints the full record.

-• $3 : Third field (UID in /etc/passwd).
+• $3 : Third field (UID).

-• $0 : Entire current record (the full line).
+• $0 : Entire current record.

-• awk -F: -v sep=' -> ' '{print $1 sep $7}' /etc/passwd : Formats output by printing username and shell with a custom separator.
+• awk -F: -v sep=' -> ' '{print $1 sep $7}' /etc/passwd : Formats a report of username and login shell.

-• -v sep='...' : Defines an awk variable used during processing.
+• -v sep='...' : Defines a variable used during processing.

-• $7 : Seventh field (login shell in /etc/passwd).
+• $7 : Seventh field (login shell).

-• cat /etc/passwd | awk 'END{print NR}' : Counts the number of records by printing NR in the END block.
+• awk 'END{print NR}' /etc/passwd : Prints the total number of records processed.

-• NR : Record number (total records when used in END).
+• NR : Record number (total records when used in END ).

 • END{...} : Runs once after all input is processed.